anshul-repos/docs/interview-preparation/golang/questionaire.md

 - A Go map is not designed with internal synchronization.
   When multiple goroutines try to:

-  Read and write at the same time, or
+      Read and write at the same time

       Write to it concurrently
 the map’s internal state can become inconsistent — leading to runtime panics

-- This happens because Go maps internally manage hash buckets, and modifying them while another goroutine is reading/writing can corrupt memory or lead to race conditions.
+- This happens because `Go maps internally manage hash buckets`, and modifying them while another goroutine is reading/writing can corrupt memory or lead to race conditions.

 - How to Use Maps Safely in Concurrency
   - Use sync.Mutex or sync.RWMutex